 If you are not sure where to begin when it comes to the actual goal, journaling on the end goal may be ideal.
 Long-term and lasting changes around health and fitness only work (or truly stick) once the limiting beliefs are out of the way and once the right strategies to support those diets and exercise routines are in place.
 Hacking the process or strategy comes before any real and lasting progress.
 One of the best strategies for uncovering and shifting limiting beliefs is to start journaling to see what thinking traps may exist around health and fitness.
 Journaling may be the right place to start, as without uncovering limiting beliefs, repeated diets and exercise plans may not lead anywhere.

-Karisa Karmali is a Human Resources professional by day and entrepreneur by night.
-Being the founder of Self-Love and Fitness (selfloveandfitness.com), providing quality fitness equipment brings her mission to promote self-love (and fitness) to fruition.
-Karisa is also in the process of completing her Nutrition Coaching certification.
-You can follow Karisa on Twitter and Instagram.
+Karisa is a Human Resources professional by day and entrepreneur by night.
+Being the founder of Self-Love and Fitness, helping busy professionals and driven people level up athletically is her mission.
+Providing efficient fitness equipment and customized programs is how her mission comes to life.
+You can connect with Karisa on Twitter and Instagram.